 Route 311 to Craig County serves up a driver over Catawba Mountain, an access point for the Appalachian Trail and McAfee Knob.
 Pass through fields, past farms, and climb Potts Mountain toward Paint Bank.
-Dining options include The Homeplace and The Swinging Bridge; either is a winner.
+A great local dining option is making your way out to The Swinging Bridge in Paint Bank.

 Route 11 to Botetourt County zips you into and out of Troutville while offering mountain, pasture, and Mill Creek and Beaverdam Creek views in some places.
 In late summer, Beaver Dam Farm’s sunflower fields are a reason to stop and stretch your legs.
-Pomegranate, Greenwood, and North Star are all down home restaurants to beat back your hunger.
+Greenwood and North Star are down home restaurants to beat back your hunger.

 Route 221 from Roanoke to Floyd is about 30 miles of farmland dotted with cows and round bales of hay.
 It’s an ideal, laid-back, rural drive that becomes vibrant with autumn’s colors in October.
 In Floyd there’s always a hum of creativity on the air, whether it’s from music, dance, or a potter’s hands.
 Southern Living called it one of the South’s Best Small Towns in 2016, and we believe it’s only gotten better.